Hello, I bought 30 grams of a six-year-old ginseng on the internet. I have a soxhlete and my questions are:

 For the ideal column and the ideal solvent, the elution time is asymptotically approaching the solvent flow rate by a column (= cartridge) that I would estimate for a regular larger Soxhleth in order of minutes.
 However, we use Soxhlet just to overcome difficult extractions, so we expect that we will need dozens of flow rates.
 The rate of flow through the cartridge is limited by both the distillation power of Soxhleth and the flow rate of the cartridge itself (limiting the lesser of the two values).
 Another problem is the regularity of the flow - if, for example, the distillate falls in the middle of the cartridge, the core of the column is rummaged quickly while the edges are lagging behind.
 These parameters depend on the construction of your extractor, so you have no chance to influence them.

 Ginseng , and especially red ginseng , is so easy to extract for extraction that we can handle it even without inferior quality extractor without calculations.
 By carefully reading the extraction page , you may notice that I do not say to extract an "hour" but "at least an hour".
 I expect that the elution column will trip several times the effective length of the extraction cartridge per hour in the inferior extractor, which should be enough for red ginseng.
 I do not want extraction time longer than an hour to prescribe.
-Panaxosides are very stable, but some of them are slowly decomposing by removing sugar and malonyl residues.
+Although panaxosides are very stable, some of them are slowly decomposing by removing sugar and malonyl residues.
 It is unclear whether this fission is good or bad.
 In Asian recipes, long ginseng cooking is strongly recommended, but red ginseng has already had a long stew during its production.
-That is why I do not want to prescribe another long cooking.
-For multi-weekly leaching, this takes place at a lower temperature of 80 ° C. We know that, around room temperatures, the rate of normal reactions increases roughly twice as the temperature increases by every ten K. At 20 ° C it is about 256 times slower than at 100 ° C - therefore, instead of hours, we have to lie weeks at room temperature.
+That's why I do not want to prescribe another long cooking.
+For multi-weekly leaching, this takes place at a lower temperature of 80 ° C. We know that, around room temperatures, the rate of normal reactions increases roughly twice as the temperature increases every ten K. At 20 ° C it is about 256 times slower than at 100 ° C - therefore, instead of hours, we need to lie for weeks at room temperatures.

 How do you know it's done